 WELCOME to the Byfield and District Branch of The Royal British Legion's Web pages...

-We hope regular computer users will bear with us for the next few sentences because some of our older Members may require a little guidance...
+We hope regular computer users will bear with us for the next few paragraphs because some of our older Members may require a little guidance...

 PC users will find our list of Contents, one under another, on the left hand side of this Web site; we'll call this a "Content tool bar" or "Content drop-down menu".

 Tablet users may have to select their “menu icon” (a box with horizontal lines within it, usually appearing in the top left hand corner of your device), to reveal those Contents.

 If you hover your cursor (or in the case of Tablets, place your finger or stylus) over the Content item, that should reveal any sub-pages to that page on the right hand side of that vertical “Content” tool bar.
 There will also be a tiny arrowhead on the right of that Content item to indicate that there are one or more sub pages to that page.

 Contents’ pages and their sub pages are opened by clicking (or tapping) on that title.

-CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font have links to interesting places - just place your cursor over and CLICK!
+CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font (usually red font) have links to interesting places - just place your cursor over and CLICK!

 is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.